Tight Bounds for Schr\"odinger Potential Estimation in Unpaired Data Translation: Introduction

 A natural strategy to estimate $\pi^*$ and $\varphi^*$ is to replace the integrals in \eqref{eq:risk} by empirical means and consider the estimates

 where

 In the present paper, we are interested in generalization ability of the empirical risk minimizer $\hat \pi$.

-\paragraph{Contribution.} The main theoretical contribution of this paper is a non-asymptotic high-probability generalization error bound for the empirical risk minimizer \eqref{eq:erm}.
-Using concentration arguments and exploiting the ergodic properties of the OU process, we establish nearly fast convergence rates (up to logarithmic factors) for the population KL risk.
-These results highlight the statistical efficiency of the Schrödinger bridge approach in the finite-sample regime.
-Finally, we validate our theoretical findings with numerical experiments on synthetic and real data, demonstrating the robustness and flexibility of our method in practical generative modelling tasks.
+\paragraph{Contribution.} \begin{itemize} \item The main contribution of this paper is a non-asymptotic high-probability generalization error bound for the empirical risk minimizer \eqref{eq:erm} (Theorem \ref{th:main}).
+Its proof relies on concentration arguments and ergodic properties of the OU process. \item When the approximation error is small, we establish nearly fast convergence rates (up to logarithmic factors) for the population KL risk.
+These results highlight the statistical efficiency of the Schrödinger bridge approach in the finite-sample regime. \item We conduct numerical experiments on synthetic and real data illustrating that a proper choice of the reference process can improve data generation quality. \end{itemize}